openpredictionmarkets/socialpredict/README/PROJECT_MANAGEMENT/SocialPredict_Script_To_Do.md

 ### Essential

-The following were moved from Nice to Have below.
+The following were moved from Nice to Have below into here, the essential category.

 4. Add database backup functionality:
    * Add a command like './SocialPredict db backup' that will backup current postgres database to the location specified by the user.
 Also add option to compress the backup.